simsendx/plexus/README.md

 plexus status
 ```

-To use a custom VCF (must be tabix-indexed):
+To use a custom VCF on a per-run basis (must be tabix-indexed):

 ```bash
 plexus run -i junctions.csv -f genome.fa --snp-vcf /path/to/custom.vcf.gz